WeDot-Engine/WeDot-docs/src/classes/class_@gdscript.md

 ## 描述

-A list of GDScript-specific utility functions and annotations accessible from any script.
+A list of utility functions and annotations accessible from any script written in GDScript.

-For the list of the global functions and constants see [`@GlobalScope`](class_@globalscope.md).
+For the list of global functions and constants that can be accessed in any scripting language, see [`@GlobalScope`](class_@globalscope.md).

 ## 方法